svenvc/docs/zinc/zinc-sso-paper.md

 If all goes well, the callback will contain enough information, called user data, for you to accept that the user holds that account.
-You can trust that the service provider accepted the login.
+You can trust that the service provider did its normal work to authenticate the login.

 ***